COMP122/comp122-f22/assembly_programming/notes_12_05.md

       - none

    1. T/R M:
-      - how do you initialize memory in MIPS
+      - How do you initialize memory in MIPS
-      - how do you store a value into an array in MIPS
+      - How do you store a value into an array in MIPS

    1. T/R A:
+      - How do you call a macro?
+      - Length of an array?
+      - How to allocate and initialize an array in MIPS?

 ## Today's Material